-Hunter Industries is committed to achieving Zero Waste Certification for our San Marcos campus by 2017.
+Hunter Industries is committed to achieving Zero Waste Certification for our facilities by 2017.
 Zero Waste certification requires that 90% of any material that does not end up in our product is diverted from the landfill.
 To ensure we exceed the 90% target, we are examining our business from top to bottom looking for ways to reduce, reuse, and recycle.
-In 2012, we diverted 67% of our waste from the landfill.
+In 2013, we diverted 70% of our waste from the landfill.

 Hazardous Waste Program

 As a vertically integrated manufacturer, some of our processes have hazardous byproducts classified as waste.
 Our stringent hazardous waste procedures ensure we capture all byproducts and send for treatment or reuse.
 Less than 1% of the waste we generated can be classified, as per local regulations and standards, as hazardous waste.
-Hazardous waste at Hunter includes oils, fuels, antifreeze, corrosive waste, paint and silicon grease.
+Hazardous waste at Hunter includes oils, fuels, antifreeze, corrosive waste, paint, and silicone grease.

 |Hazardous vs. Non Hazardous (tons)|